ibm-cloud-docs/openshift/openshift_ingress_about.md

 When you create a standard cluster, Red Hat OpenShift on IBM Cloud automatically creates a highly available ALB in each zone where you have worker nodes and assigns a unique public domain which all public ALBs share.
 You can find the public domain for your cluster by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID>` and looking for the **Ingress subdomain** in the format `mycluster-<hash>0001.us-south.containers.appdomain.cloud`.
 One default private ALB is also automatically created in each zone of your cluster, but the private ALBs are not automatically enabled and do not use the Ingress subdomain.
 Note that clusters with workers that are connected to private VLANs only are not assigned an IBM-provided Ingress subdomain.

 In classic clusters, the Ingress subdomain for your cluster is linked to the public ALB IP addresses.
 You can find the IP address of each public ALB by running `ibmcloud oc alb ls --cluster <cluster_name_or_ID>` and looking for the **ALB IP** field.
 The portable public and private ALB IP addresses are provisioned into your IBM Cloud infrastructure account during cluster creation and are static floating IPs that do not change for the life of the cluster.
-If the worker node is removed, a `Keepalived` daemon that constantly monitors the IP automatically reschedules the ALB pods that were on that worker to another worker node in that zone.
+If the worker node is removed, Kubernetes deployment manager reschedules the ALB pods that were on that worker to another worker node in that zone.
 The rescheduled ALB pods retain the same static IP address.
 However, if you remove a zone from a cluster, then the ALB IP address for that zone is removed.

 Do not delete the services that expose your ALBs on public or private IP addresses.
 These services are formatted such as `public-crdf253b6025d64944ab99ed63bb4567b6-alb1`.
 {: note}